 My other academic interests include African history more broadly, American history, pilgrimage studies and the history of leisure.

-I am also an amateur poet and avid hiker.
+I am also a poet and hiker.
 Whenever the Michigan climate allows, you’ll find me outside.

 My CV is available at this link

 Fields of Interest: African History (Modern South Africa), American History, Anthropology, Pilgrimage Studies

 Teaching Appointments: ISS330A: Africa—Social Science Perspectives: History, Cultures, and Politics (Fall 2015 and 2016) with Peter Alegi

 IAH201: US and the World (Spring 2015 and 2018) with Juan Pescador